hurricanemark/Pagination/README.md

 <br>

-4. <strong>A small crossroad:  Choosing between local MongoDB or cloud hosted MongoAtlas</strong>
+4. <strong>A small crossroad:</strong>  Choosing between local MongoDB or cloud hosted MongoAtlas

 -  By setting up a local mongodb server, you can be free of space/transaction limitation
     * Create an account with MongoAtlas